Unity-Technologies/NavMeshComponents/README.md

 # Notice on the Change of License

-Starting with 2020-12-08 the content of this package is [licensed](LICENSE.md) under the [Unity Companion License](https://unity3d.com/legal/licenses/unity_companion_license) for Unity-dependent projects.
-All content that was accessed under the old MIT license remains under that license.
+With effect from 8th December 2020 this package is [licensed](LICENSE.md) under the [Unity Companion License](https://unity3d.com/legal/licenses/unity_companion_license) for Unity-dependent projects.
+Prior to the 8th December 2020 this package was licensed under MIT and all use of the package content prior to 8th December 2020 is licensed under MIT.